 - Appointed (voting members)

-- Vice Principal Finance & Administration or delegate
+- Vice Principal of Finance & Administration or delegate

 - One non-student alumni member appointed by the Alumni Association (three-year term, renewable once)